romland/smoozoo/README.md

 native one (I humbly opine)!

 ## TODO
-	- There seems to be a loss of position (pixel) for mouse pointer in real-world coordinates when we zoom in/out -- especially if we do it fast.

     - drag/drop image / filepicker

     - Let Smoozoo create its own HTML elements instead of requiring all those HTML tags;